daemonio/reddit-poster/README.md

 The third post will be posted when the main loop hits it, that is, as soon as possible.

 Let's say the first post will be schedule 4 hours from here.
 The posting sequence will
-be: third post after 0 seconds, first post after 4 hours, second posts after 2 minutes.
+be: third post after 0 seconds, first post after 4 hours, second posts after 4h and 2 minutes.

 Obs: There's a delay of 2 minutes between posts.
 This is to avoid "spam" errors from PRAW.